 The high salt concentrations produced by evapoconcentration along lake margins have been used to study the past extent of lakes in the Dry Valleys.
-Near Bull Pass in Wright Valley, the precipitation of salts from paleolakes has been used to explain sharp spikes in Cl, NO3, and SO4 accumulations in soils at lower elevations (Poage et al., 2008).
+Near Bull Pass in Wright Valley, the precipitation of salts from paleolakes has been used to explain sharp spikes in CI, NO3, and SO4 accumulations in soils at lower elevations (Poage et al., 2008).
 In Taylor Valley, high soil salinities (measured by electroconductivity) have been found in soils near the south shores of Lakes Fryxell, Hoare, and Bonney.
 These salt accumulations are thought to be derived from evapoconcentration along paleolake margins (Barrett et al., 2010).
-Near Lakes Fryxell and Hoare, the soil salinity below 100-120 m elevation fluctuates from high to low values over small distances, but is uniformly low at higher elevations.
+Near Lakes Fryxell and Hoare, the soil salinity below 100 - 120 m elevation fluctuates from high to low values over small distances, but is uniformly low at higher elevations.
 In Bonney Basin, soil salinity is relatively high for all soils sampled.
 The accumulation and preservation of salts deposited at paleolake margins has been interpreted as a function of soil texture, paleolake margin stability, and subsequent leaching, which results in the complicated distribution of soil salinity observed in Taylor Valley (Barrett et al., 2010).
-In particular, soil salinity is strongly related to the fine-grained (clay and silt) fraction of soils; soils with more fine-grained material had higher salinities than soils with less fine-grained material (Barrett et al., 2010).
+In particular, soil salinity is strongly related to the finegrained (clay and silt) fraction of soils; soils with more fine-grained material had higher salinities than soils with less fine-grained material (Barrett et al., 2010).
+This suggests a relationship between the fine-grained fraction and the amount of evapoconcentrated salt.